Jennen Ngiau-Keng: Violinist

 Born in Melbourne in 1983, Jennen is an enthusiastic, caring and experienced violin teacher in Melbourne.
 He has mentored at the University of Melbourne, Monash University and Melbourne Youth Music.
 In 2002, Jennen was a demonstrating violinist for the AMEB Technical Syllabus & Key Techniques DVD series.

-Jennen teaches a maximum of six students per week.
+Jennen teaches a maximum of six students at any one time.
 This allows him to be fully devoted to each student and ensures the opportunity to teach is not taken for granted.
 He encourages all his students to video record their lessons, so they may view themselves at home and recap on their lessons throughout the week.
 It's also a great way for their students to document their progress over time.

 As a violin teacher, Jennen's main focuses are: